-We may not be successful in our efforts to develop and commercialize our other product candidates.
+We may not be successful in our efforts to develop and commercialize our product candidates.

-We have sought to develop our other product candidates through our internal research programs.
+We have sought to develop our product candidates through our internal research programs.
 All of our product candidates will require additional research and development and, in some cases, significant preclinical, clinical and other testing prior to seeking regulatory approval to market them.
 Accordingly, these product candidates will not be commercially available for a number of years, if at all.
 Further research and development on these programs will require significant financial resources.
-Given our limited financial resources and our focus on development and commercialization of AFREZZA, we will not be able to advance these programs unless we are able to enter into collaborations with third parties to fund of these programs or to obtain funding to enable us to continue these programs.
+Given our limited financial resources and our focus on development and commercialization of Afrezza, we will not be able to advance these programs unless we are able to enter into collaborations with third parties to fund of these programs or to obtain funding to enable us to continue these programs.

 A significant portion of the research that we have conducted involves new technologies, including our Technosphere platform technology.
 Even if our research programs identify product candidates that initially show promise, these candidates may fail to progress to clinical development for any number of reasons, including discovery upon further research that these candidates have adverse effects or other characteristics that indicate they are unlikely to be effective.
 In addition, the clinical results we obtain at one stage are not necessarily indicative of future testing results.
-If we fail to develop and commercialize our other product candidates, or if we are significantly delayed in doing so, our business, financial condition and results of operations will be harmed and the market price of our common stock and other securities could decline.
+If we fail to develop and commercialize our product candidates, or if we are significantly delayed in doing so, our ability to generate product revenues will be limited to the revenues we can generate from Afrezza.

-We have a history of operating losses, we expect to incur losses in the future and we may not generate positive cash flow from operations in the future.\
+We have a history of operating losses, we expect to incur losses in the future and we may not generate positive cash flow from operations in the future.

 We have never been profitable or generated positive cash flow from cumulative operations to date.
 Historically, we have reported negative cash flow from operations other than for the nine months ended September 30, 2014, for the year ended December 31, 2014, and for the three months ended March 31, 2015 as a result of our receipt of an upfront payment and milestone payments from Sanofi.
-As of March 31, 2016, we had an accumulated deficit of \$2.9 billion.
+As of September 30, 2016, we had an accumulated deficit of \$2.8 billion.
 The accumulated deficit has resulted principally from costs incurred in our research and development programs, the write-off of goodwill and general operating expenses.
-We expect to make substantial expenditures and to incur increasing operating losses in the future in order to continue the commercialization of AFREZZA.
+We expect to make substantial expenditures and to incur increasing operating losses in the future in order to continue the commercialization of Afrezza.
 In connection with our quarterly assessment of impairment indicators and inventory valuation for the quarter ended December 31, 2015, we identified an impairment of our long-lived assets which resulted in charges of \$140.4 million in such quarter.
-In addition, we have agreed to purchase annual minimum quantities of insulin for calendar years 2015 through 2019 under the Insulin Supply Agreement with Amphastar in the aggregate of approximately $\in$ 120.1 million, of which $\in$ 98.5 million is remaining at March 31, 2016.
-We are obligated to purchase $\in$ 28.8 million in 2016 and the remaining annual minimum quantities will be $\in$ 23.3 million for the years ending December 31, 2017 through 2019.
+In addition, we agreed to purchase certain annual minimum quantities of insulin for an aggregate total purchase price of approximately €120.1 million, of which €92.4 million is remaining at September 30, 2016.
+The annual minimum quantity for 2016 is €6.1 million, of which €6.1 million has been purchased as of September 30, 2016.
 We may not have the necessary capital resources on hand in order to service this contractual commitment.

 Our losses have had, and are expected to continue to have, an adverse impact on our working capital, total assets and stockholders' equity.
-As of March 31, 2016, we had stockholders' deficit of \$373.5 million.
-Our ability to achieve and sustain positive cash flow from operations and profitability depends heavily upon successfully commercializing AFREZZA, and we cannot be sure when, if ever, we will generate positive cash flow from operations or become profitable.
+As of September 30, 2016, we had stockholders' deficit of \$238.7 million.
+Our ability to achieve and sustain positive cash flow from operations and profitability depends heavily upon successfully commercializing Afrezza, and we cannot be sure when, if ever, we will generate positive cash flow from operations or become profitable.